pantheon-systems/documentation/source/partials/drush-compatibility.md

 * [Drush 9](https://docs.drush.org/en/9.x/) and Drush 10 only work on Drupal 8.4 to Drupal 9.

-* [Drush 8](https://docs.drush.org/en/8.x/) Drush 8 is the only recommended version to use in your pantheon.yml file.
+* [Drush 8](https://docs.drush.org/en/8.x/) Drush 8 is the only recommended version to use in your `pantheon.yml` file.
 It is compatible with Drupal 7.

-* While Drush 5 and Drush 7 are available on Pantheon if needed, they are listed as [unsupported](https://docs.drush.org/en/8.x/install/#drupal-compatibility) by the Drush maintainers, and should be avoided unless absolutely necessary.
+* Drush 5 and Drush 7 are available on Pantheon if needed.
+However, both versions are listed as [unsupported](https://docs.drush.org/en/8.x/install/#drupal-compatibility) by the Drush maintainers, and should be avoided unless absolutely necessary.

 <Alert title="Note" type="info">